 - Informed healthcare providers who can anticipate patient needs before serious complications occur

 - Waste reduction by decreasing duplication of services and unnecessary testing

 - Development of new programs and services to better fit the unique needs of patients and communities

 - Commitment to improving the delivery of healthcare services and patient outcomes

 How will ACOs benefit patients?

-The ACO model is beneficial for all patients, regardless of their health care needs.
-Patients with chronic illnesses, such as diabetes, high blood pressure and high cholesterol, will find value in the ACO through better health management and personalized treatment plans.
-Healthy patients will notice an increased emphasis on maintaining a healthy lifestyle and recommendations for appropriate screenings and regular preventive care.
-As a result, patients can expect to reduce their risk for serious health complications and will enjoy better health.
+ACOs provide value for all patients regardless of individual healthcare needs.
+Patients with chronic illnesses, such as diabetes, high blood pressure and high cholesterol will find value in the ACO model through better health management and personalized treatment plans.
+Healthy patients will notice an increased emphasis on maintaining a healthy lifestyle and recommendations for appropriate screenings and regular preventative care.
+As a result, patients can expect to reduce their risk for serious health complications and optimize their well-being.

 How can patients take advantage of ACO benefits?

 ACOs will be most successful when patients consistently receive care from the same physician within the same clinical setting.
 In the ACO model, patients choose the doctors they see but are encouraged to select a primary care physician (PCP) to visit regularly for all healthcare needs.